robert-hh/micropython/docs/mimxrt/general.rst

 The lower numbers for UART, SPI and I2C apply to the i.MXRT 101x MCU.

-For more information see the i.MXRT datasheets or reference manuals.
+For more information see the i.MXRT data sheets or reference manuals.
 NXP provides excellent software support trough it's SDK packages.